jordan-hay/jordan-hay.github.io/docs/_posts/data/2024-3-04-predictionintervals.markdown

 model = ols(formula, data=df).fit()
 ```

-## 1. Manual Calculation with Formula
+## 1. Manual Calculation with Formulae and NumPy

 One way to calculate prediction intervals manually is by using the formulae: